 An eye for an eye is rarely justifiable, and neither is an eye for a failed attempt to set fire to a shirt.

-Barton did apologise, but the damage was already done.
+Barton did apologise, but the damage had already been done.
 He was fined £60,000, equivalent to six weeks’ wages.

 2. Blue Moon to Full Moon